floooh/oryol/code/Modules/Messaging/README.md

 another Port running in a worker thread (**ThreadedQueue**), forward messages to different ports based on round-robin scheduling (**RoundRobinScheduler**), and so on...

-Ports are basically simple building blocks which make it easy to construct differet message-passing and -processing scenarios, and they are meant to be subclassed for new scenarios (such as message transfer over a network connection).
+Ports are basically simple building blocks which make it easy to construct different message-passing and -processing scenarios, and they are meant to be subclassed for new scenarios (such as message transfer over a network connection).